guessi/kubectl-grep/README.md

 What kind of resource does current release supported?

-    now it support Nodes, Pods, Deployments, DaemonSets, and HPAs
+    now it support Nodes, Pods, Deployments, DaemonSets, StatefulSets, and HPAs

-Is it possible to search StatefulSets, etc?

-    sure, but not yet supported, I need more time to write code, and tests

 How do I check the tool's version?